-There are four areas of HIPAA that are directly the concern of patients.
-These are privacy of health data, security of health data, notification of health data breaches and the right to get copies of healthcare data.
+There are four key aspects of HIPAA that directly concern patients.
+They are the privacy of health data, security of health data, notifications of healthcare data breaches, and patient rights over their own healthcare data.

-Despite the controls implemented to protect patient privacy, it is likely that security data breaches will still happen.
-In such cases, HIPAA requires covered entities and business associates to notify patients whose PHI is compromised within 60 days of discovering the breach.
+Even with appropriate security measures in place to protect PHI, data breaches may still occur.
+In such cases, the HIPAA Breach Notification Rule requires covered entities and business associates to notify patients whose PHI is compromised within 60 days of discovering the breach.
 The notification allows breach victims to take precautionary measures to protect themselves against identity theft and other types of fraud.
 Data breaches must also be reported to regulators, which investigate breaches to determine whether the breach was the result of a HIPAA violation.
 If HIPAA violations are discovered, financial penalties and other sanctions can be imposed.

-The HIPAA Rules apply to most healthcare providers but they do not apply to all entities in the healthcare industry.
-The following organizations are not covered by the HIPAA rules: health app developers, life insurance companies, many state agencies, workers compensation schemes, law enforcement agencies, municipal offices and the media.
+The HIPAA Rules apply to most healthcare providers – those that conduct healthcare transactions electronically – but they do not apply to all entities in the healthcare industry.